 Other classical concert venues in Hamburg

-Laeiszhalle Hamburg: Opened in 1908, the neo-baroque concert hall offers two of the best philharmonic concert halls in Europe, the Great Hall and the Small Hall.
+Laeiszhalle Hamburg: Opened in 1908, this Neo-Baroque concert hall features the Great Hall and the Small Hall, two of Europe’s finest philharmonic concert venues.

-Elbphilharmonie: Opened in 2016, this landmark on Platz der Deutschen Einheit has three halls with a total of 2,750 seats, just a 3-minute walk from the Baumwall subway station (U3).
+Elbphilharmonie: Opened in 2016, this landmark on Platz der Deutschen Einheit features three halls with a total of 2,750 seats, just a 3-minute walk from the Baumwall subway station (U3).

-Hamburg State Opera: The opera house on Gänsemarkt, which has been in existence since 1678, hosts operas as well as the Hamburg Philharmonic State Orchestra and offers regular philharmonic concerts with 1,690 seats
+Hamburg State Opera: The opera house on Gänsemarkt, which has existed since 1678, hosts not only operas but also the Hamburg State Philharmonic Orchestra and, with 1,690 seats, offers regular philharmonic concerts

-Hochschule für Musik und Theater Hamburg: The HfMT organizes over 400 concerts a year in various halls, with students and teachers performing a wide range of music from chamber music to orchestral concerts.
+Hamburg University of Music and Theater: The HfMT hosts over 400 concerts annually in various halls, with students and faculty performing a wide range of repertoire from chamber music to orchestral concerts.

-resonanzraum St. Pauli: Opened in 2014, the club room with excellent acoustics for classical music combines an urban atmosphere with classical concerts for up to 250 guests in St. Pauli.
+resonanzraum St. Pauli: Opened in 2014, this club venue with excellent acoustics for classical music combines an urban atmosphere in St. Pauli with classical concerts for up to 250 guests.